Azure/batch-shipyard/docs/63-batch-shipyard-custom-images.md

 When allocating a compute pool with a custom image, you must ensure the
 following:

-0. You will be deploying the pool with a *User Subscription* Batch account
-1. Custom image VHD is in your storage account as a page blob object
-2. The storage account is in the same subscription and region as your User Subscription Batch account
+1. The ARM Image is in the same subscription and region as your Batch account.
-3. You have sufficiently replicated the custom image VHD across enough storage accounts if your compute pool exceeds the single VHD limit.
-These storage accounts are in the same subscription and region as your User Subscription Batch account
+2. You are specifying the proper `aad` settings in your credentials configuration file for `batch` (or "globally" in the credentials file).
-4. Your pool specification has the proper `vm_configuration` settings for `custom_image`
+3. Your pool specification has the proper `vm_configuration` settings for `custom_image`.
-   * You have `image_uris` for all of these custom image VHDs.
-These URIs should not include SAS information of any kind.
-They should be "bare" URLs.
+   * The `arm_image_id` points to a valid ARM Image resource
    * `node_agent` is populated with the correct node agent sku id which corresponds to the distribution used in the custom image.
 For instance, if your custom image is based on Ubuntu 16.04, you would use